angela1C/AppliedDBDoodle/relationalDB.md

 - returns rows from two tables **only** where the `JOIN` condition is met
 - if the `JOIN` condition is not met, then nothing is returned from either table.
+- with an inner join, it does not matter which table you join to which
+- only join tables on the foreign keys.

 ### LEFT JOIN
 - Returns rows from two tables when the `JOIN` condition is met